prefix-dev/reproducible-builds/README.md

 This project uses a Sqlite database to store the build information.
 The database is created automatically when the project is setup.
 When running locally a local version of the database is created, this will ensure that you have a clean database to work with.
 You can also use the `--in-memory-sql` flag to use an in-memory database, which is useful for testing.
+E.g `pixi run repror --in-memory-sql build-recipe boltons`, this will build the boltons recipe in an in-memory database.

 ### Running locally 🏃‍♂️
 This project exposes a Python CLI called `repror` to interact with the project.
 We also re-expose the CLI using pixi tasks.